RandomProgrammer1124/helloworld2/README.md

 # helloworld2

 Contains requirements for Lab 1 part 2.
-Testing commits and adding a program.
+A program capable of printing helloworld and some commit test text via command line.